jibblesskibbles87/btp-admin-guide-samples/README.md

 ## How to obtain support

-❓ - If you have a *question* you can ask it here in [GitHub Discussions](https://github.com/SAP-samples/btp-admin-guide-samples/discussions/) or in the [SAP Community](https://answers.sap.com/questions/ask.html).
+❓ - If you have a *question* you can ask it here in [GitHub Discussions](https://github.com/SAP-samples/btp-admin-guide-samples/discussions/).

 🐞 - If you find a bug, feel free to create a [bug report](https://github.com/SAP-samples/btp-admin-guide-samples/issues/new?assignees=&labels=bug%2Cneeds-triage&projects=&template=bug_report.yml&title=%5BBUG%5D).